We have recently released two preprints on Round5:

 “Round5: Compact and Fast Post-Quantum Public-Key Encryption” by S. Bhattacharya, O. Garcia-Morchon, T. Laarhoven, R. Rietman, M.-J. Saarinen, L. Tolhuizen, and Z. Zhang.
 IACR ePrint 2018/725, Submitted for publication, August 2018.

-We plan to compile the official NIST submission tweak around October 2018.
+Unfortunately these papers are slighlty out of date since the final parameters are not used.
+We plan to compile the official NIST submission tweak around November 2018.

 Round5 is currently the fastest post-quantum encryption algorithm in all NIST security classes where it is implemented.
 It also has the shortest public keys and messages of any lattice-based NIST PQC candidate.
 The Isogeny-based proposal SIKE requires 15-35% less bytes for key establishment but is hundreds of times slower, making it impractical for many applications.